 The initial risk assessment highlighted a potential show stopper being of non-compliance with Ofsted.
-We were able to obtain a copy of the additional inspection report during the financial year dated November 2020, then the subsquent full inspection report dated November 2021 which was rated requires improvement with some catergories as Good.
-This is an improvement on the last full inspection in April 2019 where overall and each catergory was classed as inadequate, so the school is heading in the right direction in its complliance and potential show stopper not materialising.
+We were able to obtain a copy of the full inspection report dated November 2021 which was rated requires improvement with some catergories as Good, matters requiring improvement are being addressed and there has been no further visits from Ofsted to raise concerns whilst the school is heading in the right direction in its complliance and potential show stopper not materialising.